minwedar/handbrake-video-batch/README.md

 I just installed Handbrake, then dropped this handbrake CLI binary and the exiftool binary into the /usr/local/bin directory (or just anywhere your env path will find them).

+## Changelog

+### 2018.02

+Working on reducing the size of some videos on my NAS box now that my cell phone is producing 40Mbit/s rate 4k video files.
+When I applied this script, I found that HandBrake doesn't try to figure out your camera's orientation.
+I only added the default flip of 180 on this commit which in my case was all the ones I had (I don't like taking video in portrait mode.)

+Also I noticed I had so many of the "live" video clips being sucked in from Apple's live photo capture mode.
+I simply solved this by creating a "duration_threshold" option and if you set it to 4 (4 seconds) it will take a look at the metadata of that video and pop it out of the list if it's less than 4 seconds.
+This is only tested on our current iPhones.

 ## Usage
 ```
 $ ./videoConverter.py -h